Saka7/spring-boot-angular4-boilerplate/README.md

 - Boilerplate files
 - JWT authentication

+## Setup

+You can use `setup.sh` script to change name and version of the app and database connection properties.
+Just run `sh setup.sh` and follow the instructions.

 ## Build and Run

 First of all you need to configure database.
 Properties are located in `./backend/src/main/resources/application.properties` file.

-By default application is using PostgreSQL database(name: `test`, user: `test`, password: `test`).
+> By default application is using PostgreSQL database(name: `test`, user: `test`, password: `test`).

 Also you need to configure JWT secret in file listed above.